LyzardKing/grive-indicator/README.md

 ===============

 1. Install "grive", "python-appindicator"
-2. If using for the first time, have "grive" authenticated with your chosen Google account by (creating and) changing directory (cd) to "~/Google Drive" and then entering the terminal command "grive -a" in that directory.
+2. If using for the first time, magic happens ;).
+(It will run grive -a, open a webpage and ask for the code, parsing the cli grive)

 Installation
 ===============